adamjgrant/dollar-prize/README.md

-# Dollar Prize rules
+# Game rules
 Compete, steal, and gamble to win a physical prize between you and your opponent.
  ![[IMG_4299.jpg]]
 # Setup